 The PRV program is an incentive for companies to invest in new drugs for underserved patient populations through the granting of transferable vouchers.
 Once issued, a PRV can be applied to any subsequent drug development program and reduce NDA review time to as little as six months.
 Voucher eligible programs include:

-Novel agents for the treatment of neglected tropical diseases, including malaria, tuberculosis, and leishmaniasis
+Novel agents for the treatment of neglected tropical diseases, including viral hemorrhagic fevers, cryptococcal meningitis, and leishmaniasis

 New vaccines and therapies targeting major biodefense threats such as anthrax, tularemia, and smallpox

 The PRV program has had a significant impact on the pharmaceutical industry and has accelerated innovation in government priority areas.
 Vouchers provide a major competitive advantage to the holder, as transferable assets have significant monetary value.
-At least 15 PRVs have been sold since the program was initiated in 2007, with an average selling price in excess of $140M.
+At least 16 PRVs have been sold since the program was initiated in 2007, with an average selling price in excess of $130M.
 Voucher sale prices have ranged from $67.5M to $350M.
-The most recent PRV transaction was reported in Q2 2019, with Sobi selling its PRV to AstraZeneca for $95M.
+The most recent PRV transaction was reported in Q4 2019, with Bavarian Nordic selling its PRV for $95M.

 The National Institutes of Health's (NIH) National Institute of Allergy and Infectious Diseases (NIAID) provides additional dedicated funding for costs related to early development activities, including preclinical development, manufacturing, and Phase 1 clinical, safety and pharmacokinetic evaluation